 - A little coconut or macadamia oil to fry bacon in

-- Add cauliflower, garlic and stock and bring to boil.
+- Add the cauliflower, garlic and stock and bring to boil.
+Season with salt and pepper.
 Turn the heat down and cook covered for 8-10 minutes.

 - In the meantime, pan fry the bacon pieces until crisp.